 Hazard: The potential occurrence of a natural or human-induced physical event or trend that may cause loss of life, injury, or other health impacts, as well as damage and loss to property, infrastructure, livelihoods, service provision, ecosystems and environmental resources.

-Impacts: The consequences of realised risks on natural and human systems, where risks result from the interactions of climate-related hazards (including extreme weather and climate events), exposure, and vulnerability.
-Impacts generally refer to effects on lives, livelihoods, health and wellbeing, ecosystems and species, economic, social and cultural assets, services (including ecosystem services), and infrastructure.
+Impacts: The consequences of realized risks on natural and human systems, where risks result from the interactions of climate-related hazards (including extreme weather and climate events), exposure, and vulnerability.
+Impacts generally refer to effects on lives, livelihoods, health and well-being, ecosystems and species, economic, social and cultural assets, services (including ecosystem services), and infrastructure.
 Impacts may be referred to as consequences or outcomes, and can be adverse or beneficial.

 Risk in AR6 WGI

 The revised risk framing clarifies the role and contribution of WGI to risk assessment.
-Risk in IPCC terminology applies only to human or ecological systems, not to physical systems on their own.
+‘Risk’ in IPCC terminology applies only to human or ecological systems, not to physical systems on their own.

-Climatic impact-drivers: CIDs are physical climate system conditions (e.g., means, extremes, events) that affect an element of society or ecosystems.
+Climatic impact-drivers (CIDs): CIDs are physical climate system conditions (e.g., means, extremes, events) that affect an element of society or ecosystems.
 Depending on system tolerance, CIDs and their changes can be detrimental, beneficial, neutral, or a mixture of each across interacting system elements and regions.

-In AR6, WGI uses the term ‘climatic impact-drivers’ (CIDs) to describe changes in physical systems rather than ‘hazards’, because the term hazard already assumes an adverse consequence.
-The terminology of ‘climatic impact-driver’ therefore allows WGI to provide a more value-neutral characterisation of climatic changes that may be relevant for understanding potential impacts, without pre-judging whether specific climatic changes necessarily lead to adverse consequences, as some could also result in beneficial outcomes depending on the specific system and associated values.
-Chapter 12 and the Atlas assess and provide information on climatic impact-drivers for different regions and sectors to support and link to WGII assessment of the impacts and risks (or opportunities) related to the changes in the climatic impact-drivers.
+In AR6, WGI uses the term ‘climatic impact-drivers’ to describe changes in physical systems rather than ‘hazards’, because the term hazard already assumes an adverse consequence.
+The terminology of ‘climatic impact-driver’ therefore allows WGI to provide a more value-neutral characterization of climatic changes that may be relevant for understanding potential impacts, without pre-judging whether specific climatic changes necessarily lead to adverse consequences, as some could also result in beneficial outcomes depending on the specific system and associated values.
+Chapter 12 and the Atlas assess and provide information on climatic impact-drivers for different regions and sectors to support and link to the WGII assessment of the impacts and risks (or opportunities) related to the changes in the climatic impact-drivers.
 Although CIDs can lead to adverse or beneficial outcomes, focus is given to CIDs connected to hazards, and hence inform risk.

 ‘Extremes’ are a category of CID, corresponding to unusual events with respect to the range of observed values of the variable.
 Chapter 11 assesses changes in weather and climate extremes, their attribution and future projections.

 As examples of the use of this terminology, the term ‘flood risk’ should not be used if it only describes changes in the frequency and intensity of flood events (a hazard); the risk from flooding to human and ecological systems is caused by the flood hazard, the exposure of the system affected (e.g., topography, human settlements or infrastructure in the area potentially affected by flooding) and the vulnerability of the system (e.g., design and maintenance of infrastructure, existence of early warning systems).
 As another example, climate-related risk to food security can arise from both potential climate change impacts and responses to climate change and can be exacerbated by other stressors.
-Drivers for risks related to climate change impacts include climate hazards (e.g., drought, temperature extremes, humidity), mediated by other climatic impact-drivers (e.g., increased CO2 fertilisation of certain types of crops may help increase yields), the potential for indirect climate-related impacts (e.g., pest outbreaks triggered by ecosystem responses to weather patterns), exposure of people (e.g., how many people depend on a particular crop) and vulnerability or adaptability (how able are affected people to substitute other sources of food, which may be related to financial access and markets).
+Drivers for risks related to climate change impacts include climate hazards (e.g., drought, temperature extremes, humidity), mediated by other climatic impact-drivers (e.g., increased CO2 fertilization of certain types of crops may help increase yields), the potential for indirect climate-related impacts (e.g., pest outbreaks triggered by ecosystem responses to weather patterns), exposure of people (e.g., how many people depend on a particular crop) and vulnerability or adaptability (how able are affected people to substitute other sources of food, which may be related to financial access and markets).